-It’s usually easier for your family because there are less expenses and more opportunities available should something happen.
+It’s usually easier for your family because there are fewer expenses and more opportunities available should something happen.

-If not, they might offer scholarships which can help reduce tuition costs!
+If not, they might offer scholarships that can help reduce tuition costs!

 All of these factors will contribute to what makes the best college for YOU so do some research before enrolling at one institution.

-Top Colleges in California – CA in 2021
+The 10 Best Colleges in California – CA in 2022

 1. Stanford University